 He has been writing since junior high school and is the the co-author of four Emergency Medical Services textbooks and over 100 articles in Emergency Medical Services journals.
 He was the editor-in-chief for ON-SCENE, a Canadian EMS Journal and Canadian editor for the Journal of Emergency Medical Services (JEMS).

-His first novel, Crisis Point, was a 2015 Crime Writers of Canada Finalist for the Unhanged Arthur Award.
+Crisis Point was a 2015 Crime Writers of Canada Finalist for the Unhanged Arthur Award.